 Automate reports and reminders.

-Recommendation: Dealcar allows you to do all this from a single platform, tailored to used car dealerships.
+Recommendation: Dealcar lets you do all this from a single platform, adapted to used-car dealerships.

 Checklist: how is your financial management going?

-[ ] Do you control the actual margin per car sold?
+[ ] Do you control the real margin per car sold?

-[ ] Do you review your fixed expenses each month?
+[ ] Do you review your fixed costs every month?

 [ ] Have you separated your personal and business accounts?